-Since May 2021, BC public health policies have supported and encouraged children aged 12 and over to get the COVID-19 vaccine.
+Since May 2021, BC public health policies have supported and encouraged children aged 12 and older to get the COVID-19 vaccine.
+As of November 2021, this also applies to children 5 to 11 years of age.
 Medical evidence shows that children don’t have a high risk of developing negative reactions to the COVID-19 vaccine and that vaccines are effective in preventing the spread of the virus.
 Since the pros outweigh the cons, courts are likely to decide that a child should be vaccinated, unless a parent can prove that a COVID-19 vaccination wouldn’t be in their child’s best interests (for example, when a child has an underlying medical condition or a history of allergic reactions to previous vaccines).

 If you and your partner can’t agree about having your child vaccinated, you can try contacting a family justice counsellor for free mediation help.
 If you have to go to court, see our information about getting a court order.
 Also see our page about the best interests of the child.

 Your child is likely mature enough to have a legal right to make her own decision.
 (See Do you need your parents' permission to get medical care?)